oitee/oitee.github.io/_posts/2021-08-04-binary-search.md

 tags: programming
 ---

-In this post, I write about how I solved a [LeetCode problem](https://leetcode.com/problems/search-insert-position/), that required usage implementation of binary search in a sorted array.
+In this post, I write about how I solved a [LeetCode problem](https://leetcode.com/problems/search-insert-position/) that required implementation of binary search in a sorted array.

 ## The problem

-Given a sorted array `nums` containing integers and an a `target` integer, return the index of the `target` in the array `nums`.
+Given a sorted array `nums` containing integers and a `target` integer, return the index of the `target` in the array `nums`.
 If `target` is not part of the array, return the index in the array where `target` should be inserted.

     Input: nums: [1, 3, 5, 7, 9] and target: 7
     Output: 3